Tips For Filing an Amended Return

 Note: Amending your tax return does not increase the risk of being audited.

-How you can avoid mistakes in the future
+How to avoid mistakes in the future

 You can avoid most tax return mistakes by organizing your information before filing your taxes.
 It also helps to not wait until the last minute to start your return.
 Tax software handles the math for you and checks your return for errors, missing information, and potential tax savings.